 A light snack will be provided.
 The time of the snack will revolve around the story time with the Rabbi on the bimah.

-Children will not be excused from Junior Congregation classrooms without parental consent.
+Children will not be excused from Family Services classrooms without parental consent.
 This ensures that they are adequately supervised at all times.

 The program lasts from 10 AM to 1 PM.
-Arriving promptly for the beginning of Junior Congregation services will help us to provide a more involved, participatory, and focused program.
+Arriving promptly for the beginning of Family Services will help us to provide a more involved, participatory, and focused program.

 The Rosh Hashanah program concludes with a walk to Greenbelt Lake for Tashlich.

 High Holiday Family Service tickets may be requested at the same time as tickets for the adult services.

 Mishkan Torah does not provide babysitting for the High Holidays.
 There will, however, be a classroom with toys available for young children supervised by their parents another responsible adult.
 The classroom will be available on both days of Rosh Hashannah and on Yom Kippur from 10:00 A.M. to 1:30 P.M.
 A light snack will be provided in coordination with the Family Services on the first day of Rosh Hashanah and on Yom Kippur.
 To ensure that we have sufficient food, please register by phone, regular mail or by using this online request form.

 The Yom Kippur Yizkor Memorial Book is a tradition at Mishkan Torah.
 We pay tribute to our dear departed by recalling their names at this time.
 This service is only available to members of Mishkan Torah.
 We do not charge for this service, but it is a fitting tradition on this occasion to make a donation to the synagogue.